 Social practices of oral health in Australian preschool children

-We are delighted to be seeking a fulltime and highly motivated PhD student to work as an important member of our international team on our ARC funded research project “Social practices of oral health in Australian preschool children
+We are delighted to be seeking a PhD candidate and offer a scholarship to work as an important member of our international multidisciplinary team on our ARC funded research project Social practices of oral health in Australian preschool children

-Please contact Professor Linda Slack-Smith Linda.Slack-Smith@uwa.edu.au
+or contact Professor Linda Slack-Smith Linda.Slack-Smith@uwa.edu.au